 The families that worked in the

-house depended on the
+of your house depended on the size of your family and

-size of your family and your position in the mill.
-There
+your position in the mill.
+There were several different

-were several different size houses.
-A large family might
+size houses.
+A large family might get a house with five

-get a house with five rooms and a large hall.
-A smaller
+rooms and a large hall.
+A smaller family might get one

-family might get one with three rooms that was one end
+with three rooms that was one end of a duplex house.

-of a duplex house.
-These houses had a separate entrance
+These houses had a separate entrance and porch at each

-and porch at each end.
-A medium size family might get a
+end.
+A medium size family might get a four room house,

-There were numerous outside designs for the houses.
+outside designs for the houses.

 The first houses at Pacolet Mills were built when the